 Do Interactive Brokers and Saxo Markets offer cryptocurrency?

-Our testing concluded that Interactive Brokers is better for research than Saxo Markets.
-Interactive Brokers offers more research options, including research reports, articles, and analyst ratings.
+Our testing concluded that the website of Interactive Brokers is better than the website of Saxo Markets.
+Interactive Brokers offers more functionality, is cleanly designed, and is, overall, easier to use for beginners and casual investors.

-To compare the trading platforms of both Interactive Brokers and Saxo Markets, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that Saxo Markets offers a better share dealing platform and Saxo Markets offers a better stock app for mobile trading.
+To compare the trading platforms of both Interactive Brokers and Saxo Markets, we tested each broker's stock trading app.
+All features compared, our analysis finds that Saxo Markets offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do Interactive Brokers and Saxo Markets offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that Interactive Brokers offers traders access to Client Webinars, Client Webinars (Archived), Education (Share Trading) and Education (Retirement), while Saxo Markets offers access to Client Webinars, Client Webinars (Archived) and Education (Share Trading).
-Neither have Education (Funds).
+Our research finds that Interactive Brokers offers traders access to Education (Retirement), while Saxo Markets offers access to Client Webinars and Client Webinars (Archived).
+Neither have Education (Share Trading) and Education (Funds).

 Overall winner: Interactive Brokers